 Trying to decide whether a container garden or raised bed garden is right for you?
 The main drawback of a raised bed in this sense is that you will need to bend more to tend to your gardens.

 Raised beds are usually positioned closer to the ground, while container gardens can be moved around to more convenient locations.
-They also offer fewer weeds and require less soil at planting time than do raised beds.
+They also offer fewer weeds and require less soil at planting time than raised beds.

 However, the most obvious benefit of a raised bed when compared to a container garden is that of space and volume.